On complete classes of valuated matroids: Operations on valuated matroids

 \subsection{Induction by networks}

 The next operation is very powerful and can be seen as a vast generalization of Rado's theorem (Theorem~\ref{thm:RadosTheorem}).
 Somewhat surprisingly, we show that it can be modelled by the basic operations defined so far.
+This can be seen as a generalization of transversal valuated matroids (Example~\ref{ex:transversal+VM}).
+Instead of finding a maximum weight matching in a bipartite graph, we embed $V$ and $U$ into a directed network, with a valuated matroid $g$ on $U$.
+For a subset $X$ of $V$, we consider the maximum weight set of node-disjoint paths from $X$ to a subset $Y\subseteq U$, plus $g(Y)$.
+As a special case when $g$ is the $0$/$-\infty$ indicator function of a matroid, this means that we need to find node-disjoint paths to an independent set.

 \begin{definition} Let $N=(T, A)$ be a directed network with a weight function $\co \in \R^A$.
 Let $V, U\subseteq T$ be two non-empty subsets of nodes of $N$.
 Let $g$ be a valuated matroid on $U$ of rank $d$.
-Then the \emph{induction of $g$ by $N$} is a function $\tempinducednew{N}{g}{\co} \colon \binom{V}{d} \to \Trop$.
+Then the \emph{induction of $g$ by $N$} is a function $\networkinducednew{N}{g}{\co}{V} \colon \binom{V}{d} \to \Trop$.
 For $X \in \binom{V}{d}$, one sets

 Note that the maximization can also result in $-\infty$ if no node-disjoint paths exist from $X$ to a set with finite value.
-It is even possible that $\dom(\tempinducednew{N}{g}{\co})=\emptyset$.
+It is even possible that $\dom(\networkinducednew{N}{g}{\co}{V})=\emptyset$.

-In the special case that the directed network is bipartite with the edges directed from $V$ to $U$, we can also consider this as an undirected weighted bipartite graph and call the corresponding operation \emph{induction by bipartite graphs}. \end{definition} \begin{theorem}[{\cite[Theorem~9.27]{Murotabook}}] Let $N, g$ and $\co$ as in Definition~\ref{def:induction-by-networks}.
-Then if $\tempinducednew{N}{g}{\co} \not\equiv -\infty$ the induced function is a valuated matroid. \end{theorem}
+In the special case that the directed network is bipartite with the edges directed from $V$ to $U$, we can also consider this as an undirected weighted bipartite graph $G$ and call the corresponding operation \emph{induction by bipartite graphs}.
+In this case, we drop the dependence on $V$ and just use the notation $\tempinducednew{G}{g}{\co}$. \end{definition} \begin{theorem}[{\cite[Theorem~9.27]{Murotabook}}] Let $N, g, \co$ and $V$ as in Definition~\ref{def:induction-by-networks}.
+If $\dom(\networkinducednew{N}{g}{\co}{V})$ is non-empty, the induced function is a valuated matroid. \end{theorem}

 While it is a special case of induction by networks, induction by bipartite graphs is an extremely powerful operation.
 Many of the operations introduced so far can be modelled using induction by bipartite graphs, which is a key observation in the proof of Theorem~\ref{thm:VM+closed+operations}.